Frequently Asked Questions🔗

 A: Modelon Impact will not load and an error message stating that the browser is not supported will be displayed.

-Q: What is a workspace?🔗
+Q: What is a Workspace?🔗

-Q: How should modelling be approached?🔗
+Q: How should modeling be approached?🔗

 A: Start with the end in mind: